TECHNICAL GUIDE

 3. Use the most restrictive method for the whole run.
 If the cable passes through multiple installation arrangements, the section with the lowest current-carrying capacity determines the reference method for the entire cable.
 Design for the worst case.

-In practice, for most domestic work, the choice is between Method A (conduit in wall) and Method C (clipped direct).
-If any section of the cable route is in conduit in a wall, Method A applies.
-For commercial work with tray and trunking, you may be choosing between Method B (trunking) and Method E (perforated tray).
+In practice, for most domestic work the choice is between Method C (clipped direct), Method B (conduit or trunking, including conduit chased into masonry, and cable fixed directly under a ceiling) and Methods 100 to 103 (T+E above a plasterboard ceiling or in an insulated stud wall).
+Method A only comes in where the wall is a thermally insulated construction.
+For commercial work with tray and trunking, you may be choosing between Method B (trunking) and Method E or F (perforated tray, ladder or cleats, depending on whether the cable is multicore or single-core).
 Always document your reference method choice — it forms part of the design records required by BS 7671.

 70+ calculators built for UK electricians